 And your POS display needs to embody it.

-Here’s an example of a show card and leaflet dispenser design we created for ethical nutrition company, Viridian.
+Here’s an example of a window display we created for ethical nutrition company, Viridian.

-Viridian wanted to communicate its ethical, organic approach to nutrition, and convey the fact that it doesn't test on animals.
+Viridian wanted to communicate its ethical, organic approach to nutrition.

 This enabled consumers to understand the company’s principles with one quick glance, and make a purchase decision based first on emotion, and backed up by the messaging.